-1.1. the circumstances of the deal do, in fact, trigger a requirement for a transfer of undertakings ('Betriebsübergang') pursuant to Council Directive 2001 / 23 / EC and its Austrian counterpart, the Austrian Act on the Amendment of Employment Contracts ('AVRAG').
+1.1. the circumstances of the deal do, in fact, trigger a requirement for a transfer of undertakings ('Betriebsübergang') pursuant to Council Directive 2001/23/EC and its Austrian counterpart, the Austrian Act on the Amendment of Employment Contracts ('AVRAG').
 This will generally be the case in the event of an asset deal provided that an economic entity (an organised grouping of persons and assets

-1.2. the parties to the deal can prove that no recent or upcoming employment terminations are a result of the deal.
-If they cannot, then the pertinent terminations will be deemed null and void (§ 3 (1) AVRAG; 1.3. sufficient reserves have been accrued to cover all theoretical severance and company pension entitlements at the time of the deal.
-If these assets are sufficient and transferred to the purchaser, seller liability will be limited to a period of one year after the deal; if they are not, it will be extended to a period of five years (§ 6 (2) AVRAG; 1.4. contracted service providers ('Werkunternehmer') and freelancers ('freie Dienstnehmer') are not, in fact, acting as employees and thus entitled to the pertinent benefits.
+- exercising an economic activity which pursues a specific objective) is transferred to another employer whilst retaining its identity.
+All further comments in this section are based on this assumption; - 1.2. the parties to the deal can prove that no recent or upcoming employment terminations are a result of the deal.
+If they cannot, then the pertinent terminations will be deemed null and void (§ 3 (1) AVRAG); - 1.3. sufficient reserves have been accrued to cover all theoretical severance and company pension entitlements at the time of the deal.
+If these assets are sufficient and transferred to the purchaser, seller liability will be limited to a period of one year after the deal; if they are not, it will be extended to a period of five years (§ 6 (2) AVRAG); - 1.4. contracted service providers ('Werkunternehmer') and freelancers ('freie Dienstnehmer') are not, in fact, acting as employees and thus entitled to the pertinent benefits.
 Claims raised in this regard may entail liability to provide additional social security contributions, taxes, bonuses, vacation remuneration and other benefits.
-Similar rules apply to employees hired for consecutive, limited periods of time; such conduct is deemed an evasion of statutory rules on indefinite employment.
-2. Prepare Since all employment relationships are transferred from the purchaser to the seller ipso jure , no contractual agreement is necessary in this regard.
-Exceptions may apply pursuant to the requirements of company pension schemes or works agreements, and in the event that a different collective bargaining agreement becomes effective.
-3. Inform / Notify All employees affected must be provided with certain written information in advance (if a works council has been set up, then this body can be notified instead).
-Such information must include the date and reason for the transfer, the legal, economic and social consequences thereof, and any measures planned which affect the workforce (§ 3a AVRAG).
-4. Consult All employees are entitled to refuse the transfer of their employment relationships if the protective standards of the previously applicable collective bargaining agreement or works agreements (often containing company pension schemes) are not maintained by the purchaser (§ 3 - 5 AVRAG).
-In the event of such a refusal, employment with the seller remains upright, including the obligation to provide salaries and benefits.
-As a result, it is recommended to consult with the purchaser and reach an agreement in this regard.
-5. Implement Subject to consideration of the above.
+Similar rules apply to employees hired for consecutive, limited periods of time; such conduct is deemed an evasion of statutory rules on indefinite employment. - 2.1.
+Since all affected employment relationships are transferred from the purchaser to the seller ipso jure, no contractual agreement is necessary in this regard.
+Exceptions may apply pursuant to the requirements of company pension schemes or works agreements, and in the event that a different collective bargaining agreement becomes effective. - 3.1.
+All employees affected must be provided with certain written information in advance (if a works council has been set up, then this body can be notified instead).
+Such information must include the date and reason for the transfer, the legal, economic and social consequences thereof, and any measures planned which affect the workforce (§ 3a AVRAG). - 4.1.
+All employees are entitled to refuse the transfer of their employment relationships if the protective standards of the previously applicable collective bargaining agreement or works agreements (often containing company pension schemes) are not maintained by the purchaser (§ 3-5 AVRAG).
+In the event of such a refusal, employment with the seller remains in force, including the obligation to provide salaries and benefits.
+As a result, it is recommended to consult with the purchaser and reach an agreement in this regard. - 5.1.
+Subject to consideration of the above.